ebourg/jsign/README.md

 * Nitrokey support has been improved with automatic PKCS#11 configuration using the new `NITROKEY` storetype
 * Smart cards are now supported with the new `OPENSC` storetype
 * OpenPGP cards are now supported with the new `OPENPGP` storetype
+* Google Cloud KMS via HashiCorp Vault is now supported with the new `HASHICORPVAULT` storetype (contributed by Maria Merkel)
 * The Maven plugin can now use passwords defined in the Maven settings.xml file
 * The "X.509 Certificate for PIV Authentication" on a Yubikey (slot 9a) is now automatically detected
 * SHA-1 signing with Azure Key Vault is now possible (contributed by Andrij Abyzov)